 ASSET_STORAGE_CACHE_SIZE=<large enough for your working set and local disk budget>

-Depending on your workload, you may also need:
+Depending on your workload, also configure these settings:

 Terminal window